 My nieces and nephew have always loved outdoor adventures, so I know an explorer kit like this would be a great present for any curious little ones!
-This kit includes binoculars, a magnifying glass, whistle, compass, torch and more, so whether you’re heading on a big holiday abroad, or simply want to explore your garden in greater detail, this is a great way to do it.
+This kit includes binoculars, a magnifying glass, a torch, a fan and more, so whether you’re heading on a big holiday abroad, or simply want to explore your garden in greater detail, this is a great way to do it.

 I remember that amazing fearless feeling I had as a kid just after I’d learned to swim.
 I spent hours underwater, exploring every detail of the swimming pool with goggles, and enjoying jumping in and splashing around.